MechanicalRock/twitter-blurb-generator/module3/index.md

 In order to call the the CopyLeaks scan function we need to create an API.
 Before we write our API we first need to write a library that can call the CopyLeaks API.
 Copyleaks is an online plagiarism detection and content verification platform.
 It utilizes advanced algorithms and artificial intelligence (AI) technology to compare submitted content against a vast database of sources, including web pages, academic journals, publications, and more.

 **It is important to note that as this is a free account we are only entitled to 25 plagiarism checks.
-If you run out of credits you will have to go through this process again but with a different email address.**
+If you run out of credits you will have to go through this process again but with a different email address.
+Credits will only be used when you use the deployed version of your app.
+Credits will not be used in local development, in local development CopyLeaks will run in sandbox mode, this means that a valid response will be returned but the response results will contain mocked data.**

 ### 3.6.1 Setting Up a Copy Leaks API